ksandermann/formkube/docs/destroy_guide.md

 1. DNS zone
 1. If *masters_os_disk_delete_on_destroy* is **not** explicitly to *true*, the OS disks of the masters will also not be destroyed.
+1. The Terraform Remote State Backend.
+To do so, please refer to [Deleting the Backend](./azure_backend.md)

 If you want to quickly test various configurations and don't want to manually delete these values after each apply, check out [FormKube's Development Mode](dev_mode.md).